 State funded program that helps provide employment for qualified students in on-campus jobs.
 The average wage for CSN students is $8.50 per hour.

-Basic eligibility consideration for all grants & work-study funds:
+Basic eligibility consideration for all federal grants & federal work-study funds:

-Renewal of your grant and work-study funds depend on your continued financial aid eligibility and satisfactory academic progress.
+Renewal of your federal grant and federal work-study funds depend on your continued financial aid eligibility and satisfactory academic progress.
 (Students must reapply each year.)